mariaciceri/pin_head_list/docs/README.md

 ## Features

 The page is a helper for anyone who wants/needs to remember things they need to buy, where to buy them, and the price at the moment.
-It works as a task manager too as the price and where to buy fields are not mandatory, so the user can simply add what they need to do and delete them as they complete the task.
+Price and where to buy are not required to add an item to the list but name is.

 ### Existing features